Get your W-2 in the mail

 2018 tax year 1042-S forms will be mailed soon

-The mailing deadline for the 1042-S form is March 15.
-Forms for the 2018 tax year will soon be sent to non-U.S. citizens who had one or more of the following in 2018:
+Forms for the 2018 tax year have been sent to non-U.S. citizens who had one or more of the following in 2018:

 - Tax treaty-exempt income